Cloudy Blotches on Silestone Countertop

-The countertop is about 3 years old and the problem started after about one year.
+The countertop is about 3 years old.
+The problem started after about one year.

 We contacted Silestone numerous times.
 They came to our house and tried to rub it out-no good!
-They said it had to be something we did to it!
+They said it had to be something we did!
 No way!!
 They wouldn't stand behind there product.